ej-shafran/mongorepl/README.md

     // here, we don't need `await` or `return` db.collection("otherUsers").findOne({ originalId: result._id }, projection);
 } else {
-    // this can be `awaited`, and will be displayed
+    // since this expression can be `awaited`, it will be displayed
     // no need for `return` or `throw`
     "Could not read result";
 }